 So we've scoured our recommendation lists and consulted with teachers, librarians, and book critics to assemble what we consider essential titles for your home bookshelves or to download to your ereader, smartphone, or tablet.
 From the classics to more recent must-reads, fantasy to funny, we have more than 150 great book suggestions for your kids and teens, from bedtime stories to chapter books to true literature, and more.
 Welcome · Digital Public Library of America.
 20 Google Docs Secrets for busy teachers and students.
 Google Docs has revolutionised the way we create and edit content on the web.

 It is a genuine collaboration tool like nothing that has come before it.
 Up to 50 people can simultaneously edit a spreadsheet, presentation or document at no expense, and it is available on all mobile and desktop platforms.
 Today we are going to look at 20 great tips every teacher and student should be using to get the most of the collaborative learning opportunities Google Doc’s offers.
 Learner Profile – is it working for you?
 In my experience, I have found that the PYP Learner Profile is a much maligned, ridiculed and – even worse – ignored element of the PYP.

 Fortunately, as much of student work for my class has been published on blogs, students had a chronologically organizaed portfolio ready for them.
 Digital Citizenship.
 The FBI’s “Cyber Surf Island” game aims to promote internet safety amongst students.
 Do you remember Dewey the Turtle?
 The US Federal Trade Commission's online safety mascot?
 Of course you don't.
+Nobody does.
+He dropped on the scene in 2002 to tell us all to watch out for spam and viruses, then tucked inside his shell in 2005, never to be heard from again.
 Copyright Fair Use and How it Works for Online Images.
 You’ve heard the adage that a picture is worth a thousand words , but when that picture is protected by copyright, the picture is only worth three words: cease and desist.